r1pper/Topshelf.StartParameters/README.md

             });
 ```

-AddParameters is taking advantage of custom Topshelf environment, most of the code for the custom `SpWindowsHostEnvironmentBuilder` is borrowed from Topshelf project itself with some subtle changes to add Start parameters Support.
+AddParameters is taking advantage of custom Topshelf environment, most of the code for the custom `SpWindowsHostEnvironmentBuilder` is borrowed from the Topshelf project itself with some subtle changes to add Start Parameters Support.

 The following code is equivalent to calling `EnableStartParameters`: